Dhii/structs/README.md

 ```

 **Some advice**: Take care if altering the parent struct's existing prop types to make sure that new types are
 covariant.
-And remember, removing or renaming props breaks [LSP][lsp].
+And remember, removing or renaming properties breaks [LSP][lsp].

 ## Property Types